High School Student Health

 IMMUNIZATIONS FOR SCHOOL ATTENDANCE |

-DTaP/DT/Td/Tdap Diphtheria, Tetanus, Pertussis |
+DTaP/DT Diphtheria, Tetanus, Pertussis |

-K-12 Four (4) or more doses of DTaP or DT, or any combination.
-If all four doses were given before the 4th birthday, a fifth (5) dose is required.
-If the fourth dose was administered at least six months after the third dose, and on or after the 4th birthday, a fifth (5) dose is not required.
-Grades 7-12 One (1) dose of Tdap vaccine must be administered on or after the 10th birthday prior to entry. |
+Grades K-12 Four or more doses of DTaP or DT vaccine, or any combination.
+If all four doses were given before the 4th birthday, a fifth dose is required.
+If the fourth dose was administered at least six months after the third dose, and on or after the 4th birthday, a fifth dose is not required.
+Recommended DTaP or DT minimum intervals for KG students are four weeks between the first and second doses, and the second and third doses; and six months between the third and fourth doses and the fourth and fifth doses.
+If a fifth dose is administered prior to the 4th birthday, a sixth dose is recommended but not required. |

 POLIO |

-K-12 Three (3) or more doses of IPV.
-The FINAL dose must be administered on or after the 4th birthday regardless of the number of previous doses and there must be six months spacing between doses 2 & 3.
-If a combination of OPV and IPV was received, four (4) doses of either vaccine are required. |
+Grades K-12 Three or more doses of IPV vaccine.
+The FINAL dose must be administered on or after the 4th birthday with at least six months between the final and previous dose, regardless of the number of previous doses.
+If a combination of IPV and OPV was received, four doses of either vaccine are required.
+Only trivalent OPV (tOPV) counts toward the U.S. vaccination requirements.
+Doses of OPV administered before April 1, 2016, should be counted (unless specifically noted as administered during a campaign).
+Doses of OPV administered on or after April 1, 2016, should not be counted. |

 Varicella Chickenpox |

-K-12 Two (2) doses of varicella vaccine must be administered prior to entry.
-Dose 1 must be administered on or after the first birthday.
-The second dose should be administered at least three (3) months after dose one (1); however, if the second dose is administered at least 28 days after first dose, it is considered valid. |
+Grades K-12 Two doses of varicella vaccine must be administered prior to entry.
+The first dose must be administered on or after the 1st birthday.
+The second dose should be administered at least three months after the first dose; however, if the second dose is administered at least 28 days after first dose, it is considered valid. |

-MCV4 Meningococcal |
+Meningococcal ACWY |

-Grades 7-11 One (1) dose of meningococcal (serogroup A, C, W, and Y) vaccine must be administered on or after the 10th birthday and prior to seventh grade entry.
-All students grades 8-11 must have one documented dose of MCV4.
-Grade 12 Two (2) doses of meningococcal (serogroup A, C, W, and Y) vaccine must be administered prior to entry.
-The 1st dose must be administered on or after the 10th birthday, with a minimum interval of eight weeks between doses.
-If the 1st dose was given on or after the 16th birthday, only one dose is required. |
+Grades 7-11 One dose of meningococcal (serogroup A, C, W, and Y) vaccine must be administered on or after the 10th birthday.
+Grade 12 Two doses of meningococcal (serogroup A, C, W, and Y) vaccine.
+Second dose on or after age 16 years.
+If the first dose was given on or after the 16th birthday, only one dose is required. |

 Tuberculosis (TB) Requirements